tjones60/VESC_Embedded_Linux/README.md

 APIs from vedderb to do control over serial. main.cpp demonstrates how to use the wrapper that I have implemented for serial control.

+main.cpp must be compiled with -lrt flag.
+Timers are used in main.cpp to implement a state-machine for receiving data.
+These timers require the -lrt compiler flag.
+Linker errors will occur without -lrt.
+The rx state-machine in main.cpp only runs when the user requests data, but it could be implemented inside a thread to read continuously if desired.

 Serial APIs are implemented in C, but can be compiled with either C or C++ compilers.
 The wrapper can only be compiled using C++.
 You can use the APIs in C without the wrapper.